Tickets Krakow

 State Rooms

 The State Rooms are the most opulent rooms in Wawel Castle and were used for court functions like welcoming dignitaries, royal weddings, and audiences with the king.
 They are decorated in the Italian Renaissance style, with stucco ceilings, intricate tapestries, and 16th-century furniture.
-The outstanding feature here is the coffered ceiling of the Envoys’ Hall, which has several carved and painted heads.

 Royal private apartments